parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 9. Notwithstanding any other article in the constitution, the eligibility criteria for each of the above posts shall be as stated in the Appendix VI to the Constitution.
 10. The President and the General Secretaries shall be elected from the General Body on the basis of the following system:
     1. If there are n (>1) candidates, the voters shall either give a “no-preference” vote or (n-1) preferences.
 If there is 1 candidate, the voters shall give either a “no-preference” or a vote in favour of the contesting candidate.
-    2. If the number of “no-preference” votes is greater than or equal to half of the total valid votes cast, then the election of that post shall stand void, and each candidate shall be barred from contesting again for the post of President or General Secretary.
+    2. If the number of “no-preference” votes is greater than or equal to half of the total valid votes cast, then the election of that post shall stand void, and each candidate shall be barred from contesting again for the post of the Executives.
 A re-election shall be held with no option of “no-preference”, that is, for n (>1) candidates, the voters shall give (n-1) preferences.
 If there is 1 candidate, he/she shall stand elected for that post.
 Counting shall be as per Article 3.09.04.
     3. If the number of “no-preference” votes is less than half of the total valid votes cast, then the “no-preference” votes shall be discarded and counting of the rest of the votes shall be as per Article 3.09.04.
     4. Counting shall be done in successive rounds.
 In the first round, only first preference votes shall be counted and the candidate with the least first preference votes shall be declared unsuccessful.
 In the next round, second preference votes of the unsuccessful candidates shall be added to the first preference count of continuing candidates and again the candidate with the lowest tally shall be declared unsuccessful.
 The procedure continues until one candidate, who shall be declared successful, secures half or more than half of the total valid votes remaining after discarding the no-preference votes.
 11. Senators shall be elected from their respective batches on the basis of the following preferential voting system: